-2.44 The permanent power supply to the overall development of the entire site will be provided via the permitted two storey 110kV GIS Substation (Kishoge) with associated transformer compound that is located centrally within the Proposed Development site and to the west of the proposed data centres that are subject of this application.
-This will be connected via an 110kV transmission line from the permitted 110kV transmission line at Aungierstown - Castlebaggot.

-- 2.45 The application for the provision of the transmission lines, which do not form part of this application, will be made directly to An Bord Pleanála following their determination that it amounts to a SID application under the Pre-Application Consultations undertaken by the applicant with the Board under ABP Ref.
-VC06S.311907. - 2.46 It is proposed to commence the substation and connections, following a receipt of permission in Q2, 2023 and be completed by end of 2023.
-The GIS Substation and transmission line will support power demand for the full development of the Proposed Development of the site. - 2.47 The Permitted Development granted under SDCC Planning Ref.
-SD21A/0042 includes the construction of 3 no. power plants that will be provided in a phased basis to provide power in the short to medium term to each of the data centres already permitted and proposed under the current application. - 2.48 There is a requirement for the Power Plants to provide both a short to medium term and back-up power solution to the Proposed and Permitted Development.
-This is due to the Flexible Demand conditional Eirgrid offer, which has been enacted by the applicant, that is in place for the site. - 2.49 The permitted Power Plants form a back-up solution to the National Grid above that of the back-up diesel generators, once the Proposed Development is connected to the National Grid.
+- 2.47 The permanent power supply to the overall development of the entire site will be provided via the permitted two storey 110kV GIS Substation (Kishoge) with associated transformer compound that is located centrally within the Proposed Development site and to the west of the proposed data centres that are subject of this application.
+This will be connected via an 110kV transmission line from the permitted 110kV transmission line at Aungierstown Castlebaggot. - 2.48 The application for the provision of the transmission lines, which do not form part of this application, has been made directly to An Bord Pleanála following their determination that it amounts to a SID application and is currently with the Board for its determination under ABP Ref.
+VC06S.311907. - 2.49 It is proposed to commence the substation and connections, following a receipt of permission in Q4, 2023 and be completed by end of 2024.
+The GIS Substation and transmission line will support power demand for the full development of the Proposed Development of the site. - 2.50 The Permitted Development granted under SDCC Planning Ref.
+SD21A/0042 includes the construction of 3 no. power plants that will be provided in a phased basis to provide power in the short to medium term to each of the data centres already permitted and proposed under the current application. - 2.51 There is a requirement for the Power Plants to provide both a short to medium term and back-up power solution to the Proposed and Permitted Development.
+This is due to the Flexible Demand conditional Eirgrid offer, which has been enacted by the applicant, that is in place for the site. - 2.52 The permitted Power Plants form a back-up solution to the National Grid above that of the back-up diesel generators, once the Proposed Development is connected to the National Grid.
 This is due to the constrained nature of the National Grid within the Greater Dublin area.
 Flexible Demand is defined by Eirgrid as: